React-Vancouver/website/docs/CONTRIBUTING.md

 ## Choosing an issue

+💡 **TIP:** Get feedback from the core maintainers and / or community before jumping into code.

-If you do know what you want to contribute…_
+_If you do know what you want to contribute…_

-Create an issue using a template:
+→ Create an issue using a template:
 - Feature: if you want to implement something new.
 - Bug: if you want to fix something broken.
-💡TIP: Get feedback from the core maintainers and / or community before jumping into code.

 _If you don’t know what you want to contribute…_

-Look at the open [issues](https://github.com/React-Vancouver/website/issues).
+→ Look at the open [issues](https://github.com/React-Vancouver/website/issues).
 If you are just starting out, look for _good first issue_ tags.
 Comment on the issue to discuss the implementation plan or reach out to core maintainers on Slack.

 ## Setting Up